metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

    rose tutorial inheritance-tutorial
    cd ~/cylc-run/inheritance-tutorial

-You will now have a ``suite.rc`` file that defines two tasks representing two different aircraft the Airbus A380 jumbo jet and the Robson R44 helicopter:
+You will now have a ``suite.rc`` file that defines two tasks each representing a different aircraft, the Airbus A380 jumbo jet and the Robson R44 helicopter:

 .. image:: https://upload.wikimedia.org/wikipedia/commons/0/09/A6-EDY_A380_Emirates_31_jan_2013_jfk_%288442269364%29_%28cropped%29.jpg
    :width: 49%